 Technologies focused on helping prison staff and administrators show an even deeper level of cutting-edge sophistication.
 Of these, modern solutions tend to fall into one of three loose categories: tools to automate processes, tools to automate decision-making, and tools to detect contraband.

-The first and last items often merge; for example, the host of tools designed to sniff out and stop problematic cell phone usage.
+Innovations in technology have made contraband-detection and inmate tracking easier than ever.
+Click To Tweet The first and last items often merge; for example, the host of tools designed to sniff out and stop problematic cell phone usage.
 One solution in Maryland serves as a gatekeeper for cell network traffic, only allowing authorized numbers to place calls from the area of the prison, and is so proficient that prisoners have attempted to flush their phones down the toilet in its presence.
 Although the technology does have its snags — people who walk, work, and live near the prison have complained about having their calls unexpectedly blocked — the solution as a proof-of-concept is an attractive one in correctional facilities, where even ferromagnetic walls cannot possibly stop every illicit cell phone from breaching the floor.